Travel to Germany

 Urban transportation systems include subways, city buses, light rail and even regional trains.
 The mainstay of most city-centre systems is the U-Bahn, running both under- and overground.
 Munich public transport for example has an underground (U-Bahn), suburban trains (S-Bahn), trams and buses.
 Frankfurt public transport is the same, while Berlin transportation also includes a metrotram.
 Taxi’s are also easily available throughout Germany.

 Some cities include a Welcome Card for tourists, which includes access to public transport along with discounts at various attractions.
-Like this one for Berlin.

 Accommodation in Germany